Skip to main content Skip to footer

 Q. What is the audition stage in the application process?

-1. A dance routine within 1-2 minutes to demonstrate your ability to perform in either of the styles (ballet, jazz, tap, hip-hop, contemporary, lyrical, modern, Latin or musical theatre).
+1. Video 1: A dance routine between 1-2 minutes in length demonstrating your ability to perform in either of the styles (ballet, jazz, tap, hip-hop, contemporary, lyrical, modern, Latin or musical theatre).

-2. Two Musical Theatre songs within 2-3 minutes demonstrating contrast in style, mood, or vocal technique.
-It should also include movement and characterisation.
+2. Video 2: Two Musical Theatre songs, each between 2-3 minutes in length, demonstrating contrast in style, mood, or vocal technique and elements of movement and characterisation.

-4. A personal statement within 1-2 minutes where applicants share a little about themselves, including name, location, job or hobbies or your school.
+4. Video 4: A personal statement of between 1-2 minutes in which applicants - share a little about themselves: name, where you live, your hobbies or your school

 Points to be noted: